iVP-GmbH/iVP-gitbook/home/ivp-customer-service/view-feature-requests.md

 ## View Request Details

-With a click on the list item, you can call up the content of the entry.
+With a click on the list item, you can call up the content of the service entry.
 Here you can read the description, view attachments, or read and write comments.
 If the description and attachments are not immediately displayed, you can show them by clicking on "Show details".

 ![Request details](../../.gitbook/assets/ViewRequests_2.png)